yiwenc14/optuna-dashboard-blog/README.md

 ![Trials Table](images/Trials_Table.png)

 - **Hyperparameter Importance**: This section ranks hyperparameters by their impact on model performance, which is helpful for identifying the most influential parameters.
-If, for example, `k` ranks highest, it may have the biggest effect on RMSE.
+If, for example, `min_k` ranks highest, it may have the biggest effect on RMSE.

 <img src="images/Hyperparameters_Importance.png" alt="Hyperparameters Importance" width="60%">